Floer theory and flips: Reverse flips

 Setting all partial derivatives equal to zero we obtain

 and $ y_1^{n_+ - n_-} = (-1)^{n_-} .$ Hence $\WW_0(y)$ has a non-degenerate critical point at certain roots of unity.
-Now one can solve for a critical point of $\WW = \WW_0 + \ \textrm{higher order}$ using the implicit function theorem in \cite[Theorem 10.4]{fooo:toric1} by varying the local system.
-This gives a local system for the broken Fukaya algebra $CF(\XX,L)$ for which the Floer cohomology is non-vanishing. \end{proof}
+One can solve for a critical point of $\WW = \WW_0 + \ \textrm{higher order}$ using the Theorem \ref{ift} by varying the local system.
+For a comeager subset of perturbations, the one-leaf moduli spaces admit forgetful maps as in Lemma \ref{fexist}.
+Thus the critical points give local systems $y \in \RR(L)$ for the broken Fukaya algebra $CF(\XX,L)$ for which there exists Maurer-Cartan solutions $b \in MC(L)$ for which the Floer cohomology $HF(L,b)$ is non-vanishing by Proposition \ref{critW}. \end{proof}